 |May 23, 2024

 You’re never alone in your education.
 Learn more about the people who are here to help you take the next step in your career.

-Once you’re accepted, our dedicated online advisor, Angela Kay, helps apply your past educational experiences to our program and creates a unique plan of study just for you, giving you the confidence so that you register for the right classes on your academic journey.
-Your online advisor will help you stay on track.
-Our online advisor builds a personal connection with every student, meaning you’ll always have a teammate looking out for you.
+Once you’re accepted our dedicated Online Advisor Angela Kay will assist you in applying your past educational experiences to our program and will create a unique plan of study just for you, giving you the confidence so that you register for the right classes on your academic journey.
+Our online advisor builds a personal connection with every student and will help you stay on track.
+You'll always have someone looking out for you.